 The Cat group, a group of Vietnamese people born in 1975, took part in the Run For The Heart 2019 to raise money for the children of the Heartbeat Vietnam program.
 Although many of the group were not in their athletic prime, they all came together to help the children in any way they could: running, walking, skipping,…anything!

-Hồ Công Vinh is turning 4 this year, but had his 1st surgery when he was only 9 months old.
+Hồ Công Vinh is turning 4 this year but had his 1st surgery when he was only 9 months old.
 He was shy and barely talked.
-His father and grandpa work for rice kiln, while his mom is housewife and made conical hat.
-They live in a shelter made of wood and tole roof.
-Now Vinh is looking forward to his next surgery so he can be live healthily again.
+His father and grandpa work for a rice kiln, while his mom is a housewife and made conical hats.
+They live in a shelter made of wood and tile roof.
+Now Vinh is looking forward to his next surgery so he can live healthily again.

-They also visited Lê Vĩnh Hưng, a 17-year old boy, who had come out of surgery only a few days before the visit and had come out from the ICU the previous day with a pacemaker to allow his heart rate to be contolled after surgery.
-Hung dropped out of school after 6th grade to become a fisherman and the rest of his family also worked labour intensive jobs.
+They also visited Lê Vĩnh Hưng, a 17-year-old boy, who had come out of surgery only a few days before the visit and had come out from the ICU the previous day with a pacemaker to allow his heart rate to be controlled after surgery.
+Hung dropped out of school after 6th grade to become a fisherman and the rest of his family also worked labor-intensive jobs.
 This surgery will allow Hung to return home, healthier and happier, able to work again.